Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 How Mobile Analytics Work, ShopKeep Style

-At ShopKeep, we’ve long understood the value of mobile access to analytics for retailers.
-After all, we were founded by a small business owner just like you.
-Since 2015, we’ve offered ShopKeep Pocket, a standalone mobile retail analytics app.
+At ShopKeep, we’ve long understood the value and competitive advantage offered by mobile access to analytics for retailers.
+After all, ShopKeep was founded by a small business owner just like you.
+We have offered ShopKeep Pocket, a standalone mobile retail analytics app since 2015.

 We recently updated ShopKeep Pocket to give our customers an even better experience when accessing their critical business data on the go.
 Let’s look at the key data points that this app allows ShopKeep merchants to see and act on.